tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

 Note ... **The Parallax Shift angle** is actually twice as large as the angle used in computing the Tangent of R/D.

+"...
+Kepler's Third Law' which states that the orbital period-squared equals the distance to the sun-cubed."

 src: https://spacemath.gsfc.nasa.gov/transits/TRACEvenus.html